“Shakuhachi study with me is a multifaceted, evolving activity. Students can expect my commitment and absolute attention.” –CB

 Curriculum & Repertoire: an overview

 Goals are centered on shepherding the connection between the breath, bamboo, sounds and your awareness.
-The songs, pieces, riffs, exercises and tones that we use to do this are selected appropriately for each student at each level.
+The songs, pieces, riffs, exercises and tones that we use to do this are selected appropriately for each student at each level: from “how to play shakuhachi,” to shakuhachi for beginners, advanced shakuhachi for beginners, advancing and intermediate shakuhachi students, and also expanding the stylistic breadth, extended techniques and jinashi or big flute experience for shakuhachi teachers and professional players of all levels and backgrounds.

 - The classical Zen Buddhist repertoire: gathered from various monasteries, derived from chant and nature sources and designed for the practitioner’s breath, qi and awareness cultivation.
 I was trained and am licensed (Shihan or Master level) within the dokyoku lineage of Zen shakuhachi.
 This means the honkyoku I play is in the Watzumido style: full of life energy and expressiveness while rooted in presence (meditation/Zen).
 My teacher is Michael Chikuzen Gould; he studied with Katsuya Yokoyama and Yoshinobu Taniguchi in Japan in the 1980’s and 90’s.
 We begin with Honkyoku study at the very beginning or when the student expresses an interest in it.
 Everything else on this curriculum list is designed and engaged in to support playing Honkyoku.
 With the exception of RO (see below)